binli/script_factory/README.md

 **bin/blog** - Generate a MarkDown blog filename with current date and use EDITOR to writing.
         You could change the BLOG_DIR, or just comment out to use current directory.

+**bin/sso** - Ubuntu Single Sign On
+        Generate an id for second auth, install oathtool first.

 **homerc/alias**
 	Short daily commands